 The Yacht Devices Cloud Service is intended for users of Yacht Devices' gateways and routers.
-Supported Devices are currently limited to the NMEA 2000 Wi-Fi Router YDNR-02 (firmware versions 1.20 and higher) and NMEA 2000 Ethernet Gateway YDEN-02 (firmware versions 1.03 and higher).
-In 2020, we have scheduled adding a logging feature to all Yacht Devices' Wi-Fi products.
+Supported Devices are currently limited to the NMEA 2000 Wi-Fi Router YDNR-02 (firmware versions 1.20 and higher), NMEA 2000 Wi-Fi Gateway YDWG-02 (firmware versions 1.40 and higher), and NMEA 2000 Ethernet Gateway YDEN-02 (firmware versions 1.03 and higher).

 Boat charter companies can use the Yacht Devices Cloud to check vessel data on return to port, e.g. for running aground, exceeding engine RPM limits, etc.